 How to Apply To Study Medicine in Europe If You Are From The USA?

-But there’s a big downside, too - medical education in the US can be… Tough.
-Limited spaces, a big difference in the quality of education between public and private institutions, and, worst of all, tuition fees that leave students hundreds of thousands of dollars in debt.
-It’s no wonder many potential medical students from the US are reluctant to go down that path.
+But there’s a big downside, too—medical education in the US can be tough.
+There are limited spaces, a big difference in the quality of education between public and private institutions, and, worst of all, tuition fees that leave students hundreds of thousands of dollars in debt.
+It’s no wonder many potential medical students from the US are reluctant to pursue that path.

 But there is another way.
 In recent years, more and more students have started exploring the option of completing their education in Europe rather than the US.
 Is this even possible?
 If so, how does it work?